Window Herb Garden

-People need a window herb garden for many reasons.
+People have a window herb garden for many reasons.

-Some don't have a garden, so need to make use of their windowsills, sometimes they want a few herbs growing inside over the winter and some people just like growing plants inside and it might as well be herbs.
+Some don't have an outdoor space, so need to make use of their windowsills, sometimes they want a few herbs growing inside over the winter and some people just like growing plants inside and it might as well be herbs.

 Logically, you wouldn't keep a huge rosemary or sage bush indoors, but you could take cuttings from the plants so that they will be small.